compintell/Mooncake.jl/docs/src/understanding_mooncake/algorithmic_differentiation.md

 # Derivatives

-A foundation on which all of AD is built the the derivate -- we require a fairly general definition of it, which we build up to here.
+The foundation of automatic differentiation is the directional derivative.
+Here we build up to a general definition.

 _**Scalar-to-Scalar Functions**_